Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 No.

-Similar to a grape.
+Similar to a grape?

 Yeah, I had to Google it.

-They are stone.
+They are a stone fruit.

 Bloody hell.